 FIG. 355.
-Bearberry (Arctostaphylos Uva-ursi), a trailing, shrubby plant with thick evergreen, alternate leaves and whitish flowers in terminal racemes.
-The fruit is a globular, reddish, berry-like drupe about the size of a pea, with a mealy, insipid pulp.
-A. alpina, growing in the Alpine summits of Maine and New Hampshire, develops a blackish drupe with a juicy and edible pulp.-Bureau of Plant Industry, U. S. Department of Agriculture.
+Bearberry (Arctostaphylos Uva-ursi), a trailing, shrubby plant with thick redgish, berry-like drupe about the size of a pea, with a mealy, insipid pulp.
+A. alpina, growjuicy and edible pulp.-Bureau of Plant Industry, U. S. Department of Agriculture.

 FIG. 356.
 Black or High-bush Huckleberry (Gaylussacia baccata or G. resinosa).
-An erect shrub with straggling branches, having leaves and flowers that are densely covered with resinous dots; the leaves vary from oval to oblong; the flowers are reddish-yellow, clustered in short racemes on terminal and axillary branches; the fruit is a sweet, blackish, berry-like drupe.
-In some varieties it is smooth and shiny, in others it is bluish and covered with a bloom.-After Brown.
+An erect shrub with straggling branches, having leaves and flowers that are densely covered with resinous dots; the leaves vary from oval to oblong; the flowers are reddish-yellow, clustered in short racemes on terminal and axillary branches; the fruit is a sweet, blackish, blackish, clustered in short racemes on terminal and sxillary branches; the fruit is a sweet, blackish, blackish, and ship, in others it is bluish and covered with a bloom.-After Brown.